 In certain circumstances the audiologist may need to manipulate the ear canal and stubborn wax with micro-forceps, curettes and medicated oil treatments.

-The standard cost for ear wax removal at Natural Hearing is £50 per ear and is payable immediately after treatment has completed by cash or card payment.
-Offers are often available and will be listed on this website – check back often!
+The standard cost for ear wax removal at Natural Hearing is £45 for one ear and £65 for both ears.
+Payment is immediately after treatment and can be completed by cash or card.